br33dlove/UiWrapper/README.md

 <b>Samples</b>

-A sample application implementing UiWrapper, but not MVP, can be found in the <b>sample</b> module of this project.
+A sample application implementing UiWrapper can be found in the <b>sample</b> module of this project.

 Other examples can be found throughout my repositories, including the following: